iotaledger/hornet/docs/getting_started/using_docker.md

 ### Displaying Log Output

-You can display an existing hornet containers logs by running:
+You can display an existing Hornet containers logs by running:

 ```bash
 docker logs -f hornet